-Rockets have to produce an enormous amount of thrust to break free from Earth’s gravity and put payloads of up to 100 tons into orbit.
-The fuel they use largely contributes to their capacity to produce this kind of power.
+Rockets have to produce an incredible amount of thrust to break free from Earth’s gravity and put payloads of up to 100 tons into orbit.
+The fuel they use plays a critical role in their capacity to produce this kind of power.

-Rockets typically use liquid or solid rocket propellant combined with an oxidizer as fuel.
-Liquid propellant rockets store their fuel and oxidizer separately and are combined in a combustion chamber during ignition.
-Solid propellant rocket fuel and oxidizer are mixed and stored in a solid state.
+Rockets typically use liquid or solid rocket fuel combined with an oxidizer as their propellant.
+Liquid-fueled rockets store their fuel and oxidizer separately, which are combined in a combustion chamber during ignition.
+Solid rocket fuel and oxidizer are mixed together and stored in a solid state.

 The spectacular display of a rocket lifting off with its thrusters blowing white-hot gases at supersonic speeds through its nozzles can largely be attributed to the high-energy fuel mixtures these launch vehicles burn to accelerate into space with their payloads.

 Although different types of propellant can be used, rockets primarily use variations of two types of fuel: Liquid or solid rocket propellant.
 Both fuel types are combined with an oxidizer to combust and form the gases necessary to create sufficient thrust during launch.

 (An oxidizer or oxidizing agent is a substance that provides oxygen to fuel, allowing it to ignite and keep burning.)

 Depending on the launch vehicle, payload requirements, and mission objectives, rockets use either one of these fuel types, and in some cases, a combination of both.